Cleonbazil/columbia-ai-case-study-1/README.md

 parameter adjustments to minimize it while satisfying the needs of the tenants.*<strong>

 <strong>*The operating costs of a commercial property in a big city like
-New York are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly, detect equiment failure and/or malfuction, recommend equipment maintenace schedules to avoid performance degradation amongst other operational aspects would be a significant step to this end, and AI is the tool which affords this ability to the BMS.*<strong>
+New York or London are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly, detect equiment failure and/or malfuction, recommend equipment maintenace schedules to avoid performance degradation amongst other operational aspects would be a significant step to this end, and AI is the tool which affords this ability to the BMS.*<strong>

-## Case Study-1
+## The Tech
 ### *Flex2X*
->'One of these systems is called “Flex2X”, developed by UK-based company Grid Edge.
-The system works by combining data obtained from a building’s existing energy management system with other data sources (for example, on weather conditions) and analysing it using artificial intelligence algorithms that can optimise the building’s energy use in real time.
-The algorithms are considered “artificially intelligent” because they change based on the data they receive, a process referred to as “learning”.
-This allows the software to make predictions for the building’s energy use, 24 hours in advance, based on its experiences in the past.
+<strong>*“Flex2X” is a system developed by UK-based company Grid Edge.
+The system recieves the data from a property's existing BMS and harnesses AI to optimize the building’s energy usage .
+Artificial's intelligence ability to learn allows for the system to predict the property's posible energy consumption patterns up to 24 hours in advance based previous processed data*<strong>

->The software is also connected to the electricity meter and the wider electricity network.
-This allows it to monitor the price and generation mix of electricity, and decide when to increase or decrease the electricity load of the building, based on the cost or carbon-intensity of electricity at any given time.
+<strong>*The system is linked to the electric grid allowing it to track the price
+and availability of energy in real time, which enables it to adjust the property's load of the based on the cost or carbon-intensity of electricity*<strong>

->By controlling when the building uses more or less energy, the software converts the building’s electricity load profile from being more or less a fixed load, into a flexible load.
-Flexible loads are a valuable commodity in today’s energy markets because they help energy market operators to better manage peaks and troughs in demand, and incorporate more intermittent renewable energy sources into the grid.'
+<strong>*This capability is pivotal in transforming the building's load profile
+from fixed to flexible making a valuable commodity which allows the energy markets to better manage the grid's energy demand*<strong>

-### *Impact*
+### *The Benefits*
->'This technology could potentially realise a number of benefits for a range of parties.
->For building occupants, increasing the intelligence of the building management system should ensure that comfort is optimised and energy services are available when needed while energy costs are reduced thanks to reduced wastage.
-In addition, occupants interested in questions such as the sustainability of their building’s operations would have access to real-time data on information such as
->the carbon-intensity of the building’s energy supply.

->For building owners/operators, intelligent building management systems like Grid Edge offer the opportunity to reduce costs, cut carbon and maximise comfort through load-shifting and optimisation, as well as recoup the cost of upgrading the building, by selling the building’s flexible load on the market.
-This could translate to a greater willingness to invest in sustainability upgrades, knowing that the upfront costs of such upgrades could be offset through trading the building’s flexible load.

->For grid operators, this technology promises to unlock new, predictable sources of flexible demand, which will help in balancing supply and demand, especially useful as the share of intermittent renewable sources of energy increases.'

-### *Measured benefits include:*
+#### For occupants:
+1. Increased confort whith reduce energy waste
+2. Greater energy availability and reduced costs
+3. Sustainable building operations

+#### For owners:
+1. Greater cost reduction opportunities
+2. Reduced waste
+3. Carbon foot-print reduction
+4. Revenue derived from selling the building's flexible load profile in the energy markets

+#### Measured benefits include:
 1. Cost savings and revenue generation equivalent to >10% of annual on-site energy costs.
 2. Carbon reduction through load-shifting and efficiency measures